Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Cover the bowl with plastic wrap and chill in the refrigerator for 30 minutes to 1 hour.

+• Line two 9×13 rimmed baking sheets with parchment paper.
+Using a 1½-inch cookie scoop, scoop out a ball of Almond Joy filling and shape it into a 1½-inch by 2¼-inch oval.
 You will need to have a bowl of powdered sugar handy to use to lightly coat your hands, or the ball of filling, to help shape the Almond Joy bars if they are too sticky when handling.

-• Place the shaped bars onto the parchment-lined baking trays.
+• Place the shaped bars onto the two parchment-lined baking trays.
 Once you have shaped all your Almond Joy bars, you will top each bar with two whole almonds.

 • Once your Almond Joy bars have hardened in the freezer, you will want to melt your milk chocolate.